Reverse Lookup List by Purpose

 - *Both can be placed in your scene via VketTools.

-- For Space Exhibitions using Web / Vket Booth Maker Upload:
+- For Space Exhibitions using Web / Vket Booth Maker Upload: (*Not available for submissions to Cross-Platform Venues)

 - When working with Vket Booth Maker, you can play videos by placing furniture with a video upload function from the warehouse.